ruediste/salta/README.md

 Second, bindings are used as keys when applying a scope.
 Based on the binding, the scope determines whether to return a previously created instance or a new one.

-In the following paragraphs, various properties of bindings will be derived from design goals concerning the robustness of application built with SimpleDI.
+We want the dependencies injected to be predictable.
+In the following paragraphs, various properties of bindings will be derived from this goal.

 Each binding B is used to satisfy a set of injection points IP(B).
 Due to the scope, an instance created for one injection point can be used for any other other injection point in IP(B).
 If the instance created by B would depend on the actual injection point, a different instance would be used depending on which injection point is triggered first.
 For example consider a singleton which is injected into two different classes A and B. If the instance created by the binding would depend on the injection point, it would make a difference whether A or B is created first.